-The Biedenharn Museum & Gardens is located on Riverside Drive and Forsythe Avenue in the Garden District of Monroe.
+The Biedenharn Museum & Gardens is located on Riverside Drive and Forsythe Avenue in the Monroe, Louisiana Garden District.
 Free parking is available on three sides of the museum.
 The main parking area is located on Speed Avenue near the main entrance to the Coke Museum.
 Tour information, maps and tickets are available at the Museum Store located inside the Coke Museum.
 An unloading zone for buses is also located on Speed Avenue directly adjacent to the Coke Museum.

-Adults $6 Students $4 (Under 12 years old) Annual Pass $20 (a great bargain) Tickets may be purchased in the Museum Store, located in the Coke Museum building, at 2000 Riverside Drive (the corner of Riverside Drive and Speed Avenue).
+Adults $6 + tax Students $4 + tax (Under 12 years old) Annual Pass $20 (a great bargain) Tickets may be purchased in the Museum Store, located in the Coke Museum building, at 2000 Riverside Drive (the corner of Riverside Drive and Speed Avenue).
 We accept Discover, Visa, MasterCard, Debit Cards, Cash or Checks.

 Tuesday - Saturday 10 am to 5 pm.